 Cooperative education is an experiential mode of learning, delivered under Ministry of Education guidelines, that integrates academic study and theory with on-the-job experience.
 Students are placed in training stations in the community where they are provided with challenging responsibilities and learn by doing.

 Cooperative Education is the direct pathway to the Ontario Youth Apprenticeship Program.
 This allows students to train as apprentices and earn credit hours toward their apprenticeship.

-School-to-work programs provide students with an opportunity to explore and experience in-school learning in an out-of-school setting.
-School-to-work programs bring students directly in touch with the realities of the work world.
+Cooperative Education assists students in any pathway as they develop knowledge, skills, and attitudes essential in the careers of today.
+School-to-work programs provide students with an opportunity to explore and experience in-school learning in an out-of-school setting and bring students directly in touch with the realities of the work world.

-A planned learning experience, for which credits are earned, that integrates classroom theory and learning experiences at the workplace to enable students to apply and refine the knowledge and skills acquired in a related curriculum course of a locally developed course
+A planned learning experience, for which credits are earned, that integrates classroom theory and learning experiences at the workplace to enable students to apply and refine the knowledge and skills acquired in a related curriculum course.

 For the student: